 Founded by Andrew Carnegie in 1905 and chartered by an act of Congress, the Carnegie Foundation for the Advancement of Teaching is an independent policy and research center.
 Improving teaching and learning has always been Carnegie's motivation and heritage.

-Located in Canada on British Columbia's west coast, SFU is comprised of three distinctive campuses, 30,000 students, 6,500 faculty and staff, and 130,000 alumni.
-We have been consistently ranked among Canada’s top comprehensive universities and we were recently named to the Times Higher Education list of 100 world universities under 50.
+Located in Canada on British Columbia's west coast, SFU is comprised by three distinctive campuses, 37,000+ students, 6,500 faculty and staff, and over 170,000 alumni.
+SFU has been consistently ranked among Canada’s top comprehensive universities and top 15 research universities, and was recently ranked 46th (out of 1,117) in the Times Higher Education’s University Impact Rankings.

-Our approach to community engaged scholarship and service is strategic, collaborative and distributed, resting on the principles of inclusion and diversity; mutual trust, respect and accountability; sustainable approaches; healthy relationships; equity; and knowledge creation.
+SFU's approach to community-engaged scholarship and service is strategic, collaborative and distributed, resting on the principles of inclusion and diversity; mutual trust, respect and accountability; sustainable approaches; healthy relationships; equity; and knowledge creation.

 The McConnell Foundation is a private Canadian foundation that develops and applies innovative approaches to social, cultural, economic and environmental challenges.
 We do so through granting and investing, capacity building, convening, and co-creation with grantees, partners and the public.

 Building on our partnership with Ashoka U to bring the Changemaker Campus Designation to Canada, and as a complement to activities related to “Building Social Infrastructure”, the McConnell Foundation has joined the collaboration as a strategic learning partner; serving as an advisor, convener and capacity builder.
 In seeing how the Carnegie Classification is used alongside parallel initiatives in the US, such as the Changemaker Campus Designation, we see the Carnegie Classification as an opportunity to further deepen the civic and community engagement of Canadian postsecondary institutions.